eorus/eorus-hugo/content/en/projects/_index.md

 +++
 title = "Projects"
 slug  = "projects"
+description = "Alper Orus Projects Page"
 +++

 In this page you can find some of the sites i've created, as well as blog and social media works that I actively run.
 Feel free to [Contact](/contact) with me via email as i am not much active on social media.

 <!-- ======= Portfolio Section ======= -->
 <section class="portfolio">